-Saskatchewan Agencies gency Roles and Responsibilities During emergencies: What they do / how they can help Immediate Notice / Verbal Report Subsequent Reporting Additional Support askatch iewan Supporting Agencies OHS Saskatchewan Ministry of Labour Relations and Workplace Safety (OHS) This ministry works with employers and employees, as well as industry stakeholders to reduce and eliminate workplace injuries and create a safe work environment.
+Saskatchewan Agencies Agency Roles and Responsibilities During emergencies: What they do / how they can help Immediate Notice / Verbal Report Subsequent Reporting Additional Supports Saskatch newan Supporting Agencies SHO Saskatchewan Ministry of Labour Relations and Workplace Safety (OHS) This ministry works with employers and employees, as well as industry stakeholders to reduce and eliminate workplace injuries and create a safe work environment.
 Dispatches representatives, when deemed appropriated, to evaluate and enforce compliance of regulations under provincial and territorial jurisdiction.
 Ensure that the company is monitoring the health and safety of all contractors and other workers who are not under the Canada Labour Code Jurisdiction.
 Will inspect and review the events of serious injuries or death to workers under provincial and territorial jurisdiction to ensure compliance with the provincial OHS legislation.
-Notify the Ministry of any "critical incident" including, but not limited to: The actual or potential loss of life Limb or function related to a health service operated by, SHA, or health care organi Check with appropriate Pembina SME for fur requirements. vices provided by, or a program zation.
+Notify the Ministry of any "critical incident" including, but not limited to: The actual or potential loss of life Limb or function related to a health ser operated by, SHA, or health care organic Check with appropriate Pembina SME for fur requirements. vices provided by, or a program ization.
 Workers' Compensation Board (WCB WCB has the overall responsibility for the administration of the workers' compensation system in Saskatchewan.
-Contact the WCB within 5 days after the data become aware of an injury that prevents a withat necessitates medical aid, or situations with a necessitates medical aid, or situations with a cuication to a cuication for 72 hours Will require hospitalization for 72 hours Structural failure or collapse of scaffold Accidental contact with an energized ele Or an uncontrolled spill of a toxic substation Check with appropriate Pembina SME for fur requirements. worker from earning full wages or where: death of a worker s or more ectrical conductor ance TSAS The Technical Safety Authority of Saskatchewan (TSAS) is the safety regulator for pressure vessels and equipment in Saskatchewan.
+Contact the WCB within 5 days after the da become aware of an injury that prevents a sthat necessitates medical aid, or situations The accident causes, or may cause the of Will require hospitalization for 72 hours Structural failure or collapse of scaffold Accidental contact with an energized el Or an uncontrolled spill of a toxic subst Check with appropriate Pembina SME for fur requirements. worker from earning full wages or where: death of a worker s or more ectrical conductor ance TSAS The Technical Safety Authority of Saskatchewan (TSAS) is the safety regulator for pressure vessels and equipment in Saskatchewan.
 Issue certificate of inspection permits for pressure equipment before the equipment is placed into service.
 Ensure that regular inspections of in-service pressure equipment are conducted.
 Examine, certify, and register Pressure Welders and Welding Examiners, Power Engineers, and Pressure Equipment Inspectors.
 Conduct safety education and training.
 Investigate accidents or unsafe conditions that involve boilers and/or pressure equipment.
-Notify as indicated by the External Contact WSA The Water Security Agency (WSA) is a one window service for Saskatchewan core water management responsibilities.
-Notify for any incident that affects or may a supplies, or potable water sources. ttect waterbodies, raw water SaskPower SaskPower is the principal electricity provider in Saskatchewan.
+Notify as indicated by the External Contact Matrix.
+WSA The Water Security Agency (WSA) is a one window service for Saskatchewan core water management responsibilities.
+Notify for any incident that affects or may a supplies, or potable water sources. ffect waterbodies, raw water SaskPower SaskPower is the principal electricity provider in Saskatchewan.
 SaskPower would disconnect electrical services as required in the event of an incident.
 Notify as indicated by the External Contact Matrix.